mdn/translated-content-de/files/de/web/css/_doublecolon_view-transition-old/index.md

   animation-delay: inherit;
 }

-/* Keyframes zum Mischen bei 2 Bildern */
+/* Keyframes for blending when there are 2 images */
 @keyframes -ua-mix-blend-mode-plus-lighter {
   from {
     mix-blend-mode: plus-lighter;